The Young Lioness

 This is how it has always worked.
 This is the tradition of the Hitopadeśa, the oldest storybook — the one where wisdom moves through animals, through nested tales, through a voice speaking in the dark to someone who is lost and listening.

-I am that tradition's student.
+I am just you, this tradition's aspiring student.

 The books grow as she grows.
 The sentences deepen.
 The silences lengthen.
 By the last book, she is no longer a cub.
 And she meets no one.
 She is the story.